 This will help you to know when to act on your plan.
-Specific warnings about river flooding within identified ‘at risk’ areas come from the Environment Agency’s Flood Warning Service called Floodline.
+Specific warnings about river flooding come from the Environment Agency’s Flood Warning Service called Floodline.
 You can sign up for free flood warnings online or by contacting Floodline on 0345 988 1188.

 These warnings only cover the possibility of river flooding.
-If you think you might be at risk of other types of flooding, see: Sign Up For Weather Alerts.
+If you think you might be at risk of other types of flooding, visit our 'Check flood risk' page.

 Actions to take

 Prepare a flood kit or 'grab bag' of essential items to have to hand in case you should have to evacuate.
-For a list of items to include, view our flood kit page.
+For a list of items to include, visit our 'Flood Pack' page.